Restorative Dentistry in Madison, WI

 A filling is used to repair a tooth affected by dental decay (cavity), chipped teeth, and, at times, to close the space between teeth.
 There are two types of filling material that can restore teeth.
 Composite fillings match the color of the natural teeth structure and are the most widely-used filling material.
 Occasionally, an amalgam (silver) filling may be used to restore posterior teeth.

-Dr. Hill will take the time to explain his recommendations to you and address any questions you may have about the recommended fillings.
+Dr. Greene will take the time to explain his recommendations to you and address any questions you may have about the recommended fillings.
 If you suspect you may have a cavity, click here to request an evaluation.

 A crown is used to cover or “cap” a tooth that has been damaged beyond the point that a filling can restore the tooth to health.
 A crown strengthens a damaged tooth and can improve the appearance, shape, or alignment of the tooth or teeth.
 A crown can also be placed on a dental implant to restore appearance and function to a single tooth or multiple teeth.